Cleaninja/dephraiim/README.md

 ---

-I'm Ephraim Atta-Duncan, a developer, designer and a blogger (technical writer.)
+I'm Duncan, a developer, designer and a blogger (technical writer.)
 I like writing and I like to write about everything I learn.

 ### Duncan